 Also, know that I will be in my comfy clothes, but if you have the energy to get glitzy, tag me in your social media posts!
 Maybe one year, I'll join you!

 I know this may come as a surprise, but NYC does not own New Year's Eve!
 Last year, we looked up different cities around the world on YouTube to watch their celebrations.
 Now, I don't know how many of these folks are cancelling their festivities this year, but here were some of our favorites from last year.

 I'll probably add Auckland, Hong Kong, Vienna, Rio de Janeiro this year, because I've seen that they have great shows too!
 My kids really enjoyed this & it helped reinforce some of the geography concepts we've studied in school.
 It also gives them a sense & appreciation of other cultures & countries.

 AND they don't necessarily have to stay up until midnight to see most of these cities.
 All kinds of good things about this tradition.

 I just heard about this fun little virtual experience where you can take a trip to NYC from the comfort of your home.
 Sure, it's not the real thing, but you're not standing in the cold for hours.
-You also aren't crammed in with thousands of strangers who might or might not be stellar citizens.
+You also aren't crammed in with thousands of strangers.

 Banners, hats, noise makers, & confetti poppers - you can order all these fun things online or put in a pick-up order from Target.
 It costs less than $20 & helps everyone feel a little more festive!